track507/Valda-Spire-of-Secrets/README.md

 ## Important
   - Due to the "witch" being considered part of the sorcerer `regExpSearch`, I've overwritten the regEx to only include sorcerer so that the witch class can be properly added.
+  - I've also overwritten the tempest domain cleric `regExpSearch` so that the destruction domain cleric can be added
+  - Due to specific wording for the Investigator archivist subclass "witness" is specifically include (whatever that may mean)

 Everything in this script has been updated to v13.2.1 for MPMB's Sheet and 1.4 of the PDF.